 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Union of Concerned Scientists's score of 29 is higher than 54% of the industry.
+Union of Concerned Scientists's score of 23 is lower than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, the Union of Concerned Scientists (UCS) reported total carbon emissions of approximately 828,000 kg CO2e, with significant contributions from Scope 3 emissions, particularly from business travel (157,000 kg CO2e) and employee commuting (70,000 kg CO2e).
-This marked a reduction from 2019, when total emissions were about 1,218,000 kg CO2e, with Scope 3 emissions from business travel at 388,000 kg CO2e and employee commuting at 140,000 kg CO2e.
-Over the years, UCS has demonstrated a commitment to reducing its carbon footprint.
-The organisation has set ambitious targets, including a near-term goal to reduce absolute Scope 1 and 2 emissions by 30% by 2030, relative to a 2019 baseline.
-Additionally, UCS aligns with broader industry initiatives aimed at achieving net-zero emissions by 2050, particularly in the power sector.
+This marked a reduction from 2019, when total emissions were about 1,218,000 kg CO2e, with business travel and employee commuting accounting for 388,000 kg CO2e and 140,000 kg CO2e, respectively.
+Over the years, UCS has demonstrated a commitment to reducing its carbon footprint, particularly in Scope 1 and Scope 2 emissions, although specific data for these scopes is not disclosed.
+The organisation has set ambitious long-term targets, aiming for significant reductions in emissions from the power sector by 2050, in line with broader climate goals.
 UCS's emissions data is not cascaded from any parent organisation, indicating that the figures are independently reported.
-The organisation continues to focus on transparency and accountability in its sustainability efforts, contributing to the global fight against climate change.
+The organisation's efforts align with industry standards for climate action, focusing on transparency and accountability in emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents